 Q2: How to define ICE contacts?

 The app allows creating profiles.
 Each profile includes a Medical Notes section.
-In this section, you can write the first letters of one of your device contacts.
-When such an action is performed, a pop-up appears to select the right contact.
+When you write the first letters of an existing contact name in this section a pop-up appears with contacts matching the prefix.
 Upon selection, a link is automatically created.
-This way, when the profile is displayed on the lock screen, anybody can tap the link to open the profile associated with the contact you have defined and call him without unlocking your device.
+This way, when your profile is displayed on the lock screen, anybody can tap the link to call your the contact without unlocking your device.